 In the 18th century, Newfoundland was decentralized to a degree that we have difficulty in grasping today.
 Communities like Harbour Grace, Trinity, Placentia, and Trepassey did not look to St. John's as their capital, but to England; and they traded not with each other, but with communities on the other side of the Atlantic.
 Trepassey was closely connected with Topsham, for example, and Trinity with Poole.
 This began to change after 1788, partly because of the decline of the migratory fishery, but also because of the disruptive effect of the wars on trans-Atlantic communications.
 And as the wars drew to a close, it was clear that St. John's had emerged as the economic, social, military and administrative centre of an emerging colonial society.
 Governors Gower and Keats marvelled at the degree to which St. John's had changed over the course of just a couple of decades "from a mere fishing station to a commercial town (Head, 1976, 234)."

-The long-established administrative and military importance of St. John's was not matched by economic significance until the late 18th century.
+The long-established administrative and military importance of St. John's was not matched by any economic significance until the late 18th century.
 In years that followed, the volume of shipping increased, attracted by the security of the harbour and the presence of extensive warehousing facilities.
-Unlike smaller communities like Trepassey and Trinity, St. John's had never been dominated by one or two "great merchants," and the war reinforced this pattern by creating new opportunities within the fish trade which merchants old and new, small and great, were quick to recognize and exploit.
+Unlike smaller communities like Trepassey and Trinity, St. John's had never been dominated by one or two "great merchants," and the American War of Independence reinforced this pattern by creating new opportunities within the fish trade which merchants old and new, small and great, were quick to recognize and exploit.
 There were also large profits to be made through the sale of captured American vessels.

 The prosperity and diversity of St. John's was also enhanced by massive additions to the fortifications, the garrison, and the naval squadron.
 This meant a significant increase in military and naval spending, and attracted craftsmen, artisans, and tradespeople in great numbers.
 Before 1775 few tradesmen could be found in the town who were not connected with the fishery.
 Twenty years later there were cobblers, a watchmaker, a glazier, a baker, barbers, masons, and five tailors